Skip to main content

 Requirements

-• adb (Android only)
+• adb (Android workflows)

 Environment Variables

-Set the following environment variables:
+Set the following before invoking the agent:

 Usage

-4. Run the script: Provide your sessionId:
+3. Run the agent with your sessionId:

-./api-connect.sh <sessionId>
+access-api-connect <sessionId>